 The city was small.
 We were able to tour the town within a day and even had time to hike up a mountain for the full view of mismatching blues.
 While we felt relatively safe in a group of 9, our guide did tell us to be extra cautious at night.

 Fez is the oldest of Morocco’s imperial cities, with a medina that extends back to the thirteenth century.
 From splendid palaces to religious sanctuaries, the city is often called “Mecca of the West.”
 Its artisans and activities are spread across maze-like bazaars.

 We began the day by visiting the Royal Palace of Fez (Dar el Makhzen).
 While the gardens of the palace have restricted access, the magnificent gates were worth the visit.

 After visiting the palace, we were driven across the city towards a view from Fez el-Bali.
 This ‘old wall’ provides a great view of the whole city.
 But a tour guide is a highly recommended.
 The sprawling streets and constant hustle of Fez were really confusing.

 Merzouga Desert, Morocco

 There are no words to describe the incredible experience of lounging in the middle of the desert overnight!!
-The starry nights and light drinks, the Moroccan meal and Barbar talks, loved it thorough and thorough.
+The starry nights and light drinks, the Moroccan meal and Barbar talks, loved it through and through.
 Despite how cold the night was, it was while worth the chats in the sand.

 Following our two-day stay in Fez, We went through the cedar forest, the port of Midelt, Errachidia Reservoir, and the valley of Ziz towards Erfoud, the city to our desert stay.

 We weren’t able to stop at every location on the road, but every spot mentioned is a must see.
 I really can’t stress how different the landscape and weather between the various Moroccan regions can be.
 At one point, we had mountains full of snow behind us while heading towards eye-distant desert!